veno77/raisepon-2.0/README.txt

 */5 * * * *     www     /usr/local/bin/php -f /path/to/your/webcontent/update_rrd.php > /dev/null 2>&1

+Add also this if you want to use AUTO ONU registering based on Illegal ONUs found on device:

+*/5 * * * *     www     /usr/local/bin/php -f /path/to/your/webcontent/update_auto.php > /dev/null 2>&1

 Configure your OLTs to send logs to your syslogd server.
 Edit your sylogd.conf: